rahulhaque/laravel-filepond/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/rahulhaque/laravel-filepond.svg?style=flat-square)](https://packagist.org/packages/rahulhaque/laravel-filepond)
 [![Total Downloads](https://img.shields.io/packagist/dt/rahulhaque/laravel-filepond.svg?style=flat-square)](https://packagist.org/packages/rahulhaque/laravel-filepond)

-This package provides a straight forward backend support for Laravel application to work with [FilePond](https://pqina.nl/filepond/) file upload javascript library.
-Supports both single and multiple file uploads.
+A straight forward backend support for Laravel application to work with [FilePond](https://pqina.nl/filepond/) file upload javascript library.
 This package keeps tracks of all the uploaded files and provides an easier interface for the user to interact with the files.
+Supports both single and multiple file uploads along with server side validation.
 It also comes with an artisan command to clean up temporary files after they have expired.

 ## Installation